A 32% success benchmark plus Italy's macro setup gives lenders confidence in underwriting.

 Retail Store FAQs for Italy

-What are the best cities for retail stores in Italy?
+What are the priority cities for retail stores in Italy?

-How much does it cost to open a retail store in Italy?
+How much capital should I earmark for a retail store in Italy?

 Ready to Open Your Retail Store in Italy?